-I wrote the first version of this piece after the November 2015 Paris attacks.
-Today, yet again, as all too often of late, we’re trying to process our feelings of shock, grief, and fear after the tragedy in Thousand Oaks, CA.
+I wrote the first version of this piece after the November 2015 Paris attacks, then updated it in November 2018 after the tragedy just down the road in Thousand Oaks.
+Today, yet again, as all too often of late, we’re trying to process our feelings of shock, grief, and horror after the Christchurch, New Zealand mosque shootings.

-When we’re confronted with dark events, dark forces, with terrible, even horrific experiences and images, it’s natural and human to be blindsided.
-We don’t ever quite become numb to it.
+When we’re confronted with dark events, dark forces, even horrific experiences and images, it’s natural to be blindsided.
+We don’t ever quite grow numb to it.
 And it’s easy to fixate.
 To lose focus.
 To lose energy and heart.

-Of course this is particularly injurious in dark moments.
 We can lose the vision of our way forward.
 We can lose the energy for anything.
-Our peace of mind, even our belief systems, shattered.
+Our peace of mind, even our beliefs, shattered.
 Again.

-In the thick of times of trial, consider that your shattered focus is, yes, still, a gift you don’t have to wait for.
-The challenge is the way forward.
-As one great leader famously said during a dark time in human history:
+In times of terrible trial, consider that your shattered focus is help that you don’t have to wait for.
+This challenge to your battered heart is the way forward.
+As one world leader said during a dark time in the 20th Century:

 If you’re going through hell, keep going.

 This guidance is right on in the fires of fear, pain, and the loss of simple human happiness.
 Loss of confidence in the next day or week or season for ourselves and our fellow humans.